mozerpol/NotesFromLearning/ExperimentsWithFPGA/4/README.md

 transmitter (our slave) is not ready, so then master must hold on sending the data *d1* until the data can be handled.
 When will occur next handshake, then *d1* will send to slave. <br/>
-As we can see on the picture, there also be situation (during sending *d2* daat) when *ready* and *valid* go high in the sime time.
+As we can see on the picture, there also be situation (during sending *d2* data) when *ready* and *valid* go high in the sime time.
 Then data will be handled immediately. <br/>
 When *valid* is in the low state, then value on *data* doesn't affect on